-Erik Ydstie is a Professor of Chemical and Electrical Engineering at Carnegie Mellon University and Professor II of Electrical Engineering, NTNU Norway.
-He earned his B.S. and M.S. degrees in Chemistry from NTNU in Trondheim, Norway, and a Ph.D. in Chemical Engineering from Imperial College in London, UK.
-From 1982 till 1992 he was Prof. of Chemical Engineering at the University of Massachusetts.
-From 1999 and 2000, Dr. Ydstie was Director of R&D for Elkem Metals in Norway.
-His responsibilities included technical IT, corporate, and business unit R&D portfolio and day-to-day management of the research center.
+B. Erik Ydstie is a Professor of Chemical and Electrical Engineering at Carnegie Mellon University and Professor II of Electrical Engineering at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
+He earned his B.S. and M.S. degrees in Chemistry from NTNU and a Ph.D. in Chemical Engineering from Imperial College in London, UK.
+From 1982 till 1992 he was professor of Chemical Engineering at the University of Massachusetts.
+From 1999 and 2000 he was Director of R&D for Elkem Metals in Norway.
+His responsibilities included technical IT, corporate and business unit R&D, and day-to-day management of the research center.
 He initiated corporate research programs in the areas of carbothermic aluminum production and high purity silicon for solar cells.
-In 2005, Dr. Ydstie founded iLS Inc to commercialize nonlinear adaptive control and real time optimization systems.
-ILS also has been working on commercialization of a new process for making silicon wafer for solar cells.
-Prof. Ydstie has held consulting agreements with PPG, Elkem, and ALCOA.
-He is on the advisory boards of the American Chemical Society, Petroleum Research Fund, and the Worcester Polytechnic Institute.
-He has held visiting positions at Imperial College, Ecole des Mines in Paris, and UNSW in Australia.
-He has authored more than 200 articles on process control, optimization and modeling of chemical processes.
-His current areas of research are process control, modeling, design, and scale-up.
-Prof. Ydstie works on supply chain management and solar cells, aluminum production processes, and oil and gas field control and optimization systems.
-He won the Kun Li award for excellence in teaching at CMU (2007, 2010), the CAST division award of the AIChE (2007), and he was the Sargent Lecturer at Imperial College in 2006.
+In 2005 he founded iLS Inc. to commercialize nonlinear adaptive control and real time optimization systems.
+ILS is also been working on commercialization of a new process for making silicon wafer for solar cells.
+Prof. Ydstie has held consulting agreements with PPG, Elkem and ALCOA.
+He is on the advisory boards of the American Chemical Society, Petroleum Research Fund, and the Worcester Polytechnic Institute; he also has held visiting positions at Imperial College, Ecole des Mines in Paris, France, and the University of New South Wales in Australia.
+He has authored over 200 articles on process control, optimization and modeling of chemical processes.
+His current areas of research are process control, modeling, design and scale-up.
+He works on supply chain management and solar cells, aluminum production processes and oil and gas field control and optimization systems.
+He won the Kun Li award for excellence in teaching at CMU (2007, 2010), the CAST division award of the AIChE (2007) and he was the Sargent Lecturer at Imperial College in 2006.